PPC Campaign Management: Expert Services Guide

 • AI handles: Bid adjustments, budget pacing, audience expansion

-• Humans handle: Strategy, creative direction, business alignment, interpretation
+• Humans handles: Strategy, creative direction, business alignment, interpretation

 Day-to-Day Tasks